bardia16/CPS_Android_HW/README.md

     reset();
 }
 ```
+one parameter is given to this method which indicates that this method is called by clicking on `startRecordingButton` or `startAttemptButton`.
 - Creates a new Pattern from the list of movements.
 - Depending on whether it is an attempt, emits the appropriate signal (newPattern or newAttempt).
 - Resets the movement database.